shahrozekhan/CurrencyConvertorAndroid/README.md

 # CurrencyConvertorAndroid

 Android Application for currency conversion.

+Task....
+# Sort by Ascending
+It will make the searhing for currency more easy.
+Search for the currencies in the drop down.

 # Requirements:

 ● The app should use Jetpack Compose for UI development.
 ● The app should use a Currency Rates API to fetch the latest exchange rates.
 (Done) ● The app should allow users to select a base currency and one or more target currencies